Flat Roof Replacement

 There are many different flat roof systems to consider.
-Below is an extensive guide to assist you in reviewing your roofing options.
+Below (and the links at the side of this page) is an extensive guide to assist you in reviewing your flat roof system options.

-Multiple-Ply - Built Up (BUR) "Tar and Gravel"
+Multiple-Ply - Built Up (BUR) "Tar and Gravel Roof"

-Traditionally, flat roofs have been installed by setting 3-4 layers of asphalt-saturated felt (tar-paper) by mopping hot asphalt.
+Traditionally, low slope roofs were installed by setting 3-4 layers of asphalt-saturated felt (tar-paper) by mopping hot asphalt.
 Typically, the surfacing is gravel set in a flood-coat of hot asphalt.
-This is referred to as “conventional built-up, BUR, or Tar and Gravel”.
+This is referred to as “conventional built-up, BUR, or Tar and Gravel roofs”.
 GRS installs new Tar and Gravel and regularly repairs and maintains Tar and Gravel roofs that have been installed 50 or more years ago.
-Tar and Gravel Roofs are very flexible in application and have been an industry standard for many decades.
+Tar and Gravel is very flexible in application and have been an industry standard for many decades.

 Over the years, a wide variety of flat roof membranes have been developed, using various forms of synthetic rubber and vinyl.
 The membrane is manufactured under controlled factory conditions.
 The seams are formed on site, using adhesives, tapes, or hot-air welding.
 Some are available in different colors and can be manufactured in wide rolls to minimize seams.